 AT A GLANCE

-- Junior Julianna LaMendola is coming off a career high 26 points against Air Force, her third 20+ game this season and second in league play.
-She added seven rebounds and tied a career best 3 blocks and is averaging a team best 12.9 ppg against MW teams.
+- Lopes junior Julianna LaMendola is coming off a career-high 26 points against Air Force, her third game of 20 points or more this season and second in conference play.
+She added seven rebounds and tied a career-best three blocked shots and is averaging a team-best 12.9 points per game against MW teams.

 - The Lopes are averaging nearly five more rebounds per game against their opposition in MW play, grabbing 37.6 per contest.
-They have pulled down 40+ rebounds seven times this season, six times in conference action, and are 5-2 in such games.Â
+They have pulled down 40 or more rebounds seven times this season, six times in conference action, and are 5-2 in such games.Â

-- GCU's free throw percentage ranks top 50 in the nation and best in the Mountain West.
-As a team, it is shooting 76% from the line with three players shooting 80% or better with at least 30 attempts.
-Sophomore Chloe Mann is second in the league at 86.3% with 88 makes out of 102 attempts.Â
+- GCU's free throw percentage ranks top 50 in the nation and the best in the Mountain West.
+It is shooting 76% from the line with three players shooting 80% or better with at least 30 attempts.
+Sophomore guard Chloe Mann is second in the Mountain West at 86.3% with 88 makes out of 102 attempts.Â

-- As a team, the Lopes' defense have held opponents to 55.5 points per game over the past four games, including a pair of sub 50 point performances.
-In that span, they have totaled 34 steals, 16 blocks and have forced 59 turnovers.Â
+- The Lopes' defense has held opponents to 55.5 points per game over the past four games, including a pair of sub-50 scoring performances.
+In that span, they have totaled 34 steals and 16 blocks and have forced 59 turnovers.Â

-- Freshman Norah Moo has been active on the glass as of late, grabbing six rebounds in each of her last three games.
-Moo is tied for fourth most rebounds on the team this season.Â
+- Freshman power forward Norah Moo has been active on the glass as of late, grabbing six rebounds in each of her last three games.
+Moo is tied for the fourth-most rebounds this season.Â

 THIS GAME

-- Coming off a bye, GCU returns to the court Saturday at Cox Pavilion for a 3 p.m.
-MST tip-off against UNLV.Â
+- Coming off a bye, GCU returns to the court Saturday at The Pavilion for a 3 p.m. tipoff (Phoenix time) against UNLV.Â

-- The game is a rematch of the conference opener in mid December, a game in which UNLV won by one point, 61-60.
+- The game is a rematch of the conference opener in mid-December, when UNLV won 61-60.

-- The Lopes sit in sixth place out of 12 teams in the MW regular season standings, one game back of New Mexico (1 win, 1 to play) and Colorado State (2 losses).
+- The Lopes sit in sixth place out of 12 teams in the MW regular-season standings, where they are one game back of New Mexico (one win, one to play) and Colorado State (two losses).

 SCOUTING UNLV